You are here

 Fogarty’s in-house scientists conduct research on the epidemiology and mathematical modeling of infectious diseases.
 Primary concentrations include cross-national studies of mortality patterns with special emphasis on influenza, vector-borne diseases, and vaccine-preventable diseases.
 Since 2000, these scientists, with collaborators in more than 24 countries, have produced research used to guide domestic and international policy in the development of countermeasures for potential bioterror agents and public health measures to control the spread of infectious diseases.

 The policy division provides strategic guidance to Fogarty’s director on the development, analysis and evaluation of Fogarty’s programs and on international science policy issues.
 The division tracks activities of international funding agencies and research trends in global health.
-The division also advises Fogarty’s director on legislative and partnership matters and manages the Center’s involvement in the Disease Control Priorities Project.
+The division also advises Fogarty’s director on legislative and partnership matters.

 The international training and research division administers research grants, training grants and fellowship programs at sites in more than 100 countries.
 Fogarty programs that build the research pipeline are anchored to peer-reviewed research grants and designed to be collaborative, long term and flexible.
 Nearly a quarter of Fogarty awards are made directly to robust research institutions in the developing world.
 The remaining grants support scientists at U.S. institutions who collaborate with colleagues abroad.
 About one-third of Fogarty’s grants focus on scientific discovery, and two-thirds support research training.